 Current process

 Currently, there’s no organised process for the University of Surrey community to advertise second hand books or request room swaps on campus.
 As a result, the sellers/seekers create and distribute bulk emails (known as UBE) hoping that someone will get back to them.
-This process generates numerous unwanted emails for students that are not interestedi possible that overloads the network storage servers.
+This process generates numerous unwanted emails for students that are not interested, is possible that it overloads the network as well as the storage servers.

 System requirements and analysis

-The requirements listed below used as the basis for the development and testing of the web application, to determine the completion of the project and assess its success.
+This section covers the main features of the requirements table

 Requirement Type: Functional or Non-Functional.